 However you choose to identify yourself in relation to your experience is valid.
 And know, Our Wave will be there to support you through it all.

-Reclaiming Intimacy: Navigating Relationships and Sexuality as a CSA Survivor
+Navigating Pride as a Queer Survivor

-Reclaiming Intimacy: Navigating Relationships and Sexuality as a CSA Survivor
+Navigating Pride as a Queer Survivor

 Help change the conversation.